upperlinecode/CS-and-the-City-Curriculum/react/6b-react.md

 ## Learning Objectives

-- SWBAT
+- SWBAT pass state between components using props
-- SWBAT
+- SWBAT explain when to use various lifecycle methods
-- SWBAT
+- SWBAT add a lifecycle method to a functional component

 ## Sequence